-(i) Additional Information Required if a Business Continues Operating.

-If the chapter 11 debtor is continuing to operate a business, the affidavit required under paragraph (h) above must also include:

-- (1) the projected amount of weekly, bi-weekly, or monthly payroll and reimbursed expenses to employees, officers, partners, or other related individuals for the 30-day period following the filing of the chapter 11 petition; - (2) an estimated schedule of cash receipts and disbursements, in 30-day increments, covering the debtor's business operations for 90 days following the chapter 11 filing; and - (3) proof of all insurance.

-(j) When to File Additional Business Information.
+- (7) the real estate in which the debtor claims any interest. - (j) Additional Information Required if a Business Continues Operating.
+If the chapter 11 debtor continues to operate a business, the affidavit required under paragraph (h) must also include: - (1) the projected amount of weekly, bi-weekly, or monthly payroll and reimbursed expenses to employees, officers, partners, or other related individuals for the 30-day period following the filing of the petition; - (2) an estimated schedule of cash receipts and disbursements, in 30-day increments, covering the debtor's business operations for 90 days following the filing of the petition; and - (3) proof of all insurance. - (k) When to File Additional Business Information.
 In a voluntary chapter 11 case, the debtor's affidavit referred to in paragraphs (h) and (i) above must accompany the petition.
-In an involuntary chapter 11 case, the affidavit must be filed within 14 days after the entry of the order for relief, unless the Court orders otherwise.

-(k) Waiver of Requirements.

-On application of the debtor showing that it is impracticable or impossible to furnish some or all of the foregoing information, and on notice to the United States trustee, with seven days to object, the Court may waive, or enlarge the time for complying with, any of the foregoing requirements.

-(I) Electronic Transmission of Chapter 13 Plan Payments.

-- (1) Each chapter 13 debtor must file the following documents with the chapter 13 plan: - (A) Vt.
-LB Form Y-8, consenting to the Court's entry of an order instituting either (i) direct wage withholding, or e-wage deduction via the TFS Bill Pay system, if the debtor has income from an employer, or (ii) automatic debits from a bank account if the debtor does not have income from an employer, and authorizing the trustee, without further or separate authorization or order, to modify or terminate the withholding, TFS BillPay, or automatic debits to comport with any modification or amendment of the plan approved by the Court; or - (B) a motion to waive the electronic payment requirement, setting forth cause for that waiver.
-See Vt.
-LBR 3070-1(a). - (2) If a debtor has an employer, and files a motion for waiver of the wage withholding requirement seeking to make plan payments via automatic debits from a bank account, and the trustee has consented to the waiver, the proposed order must include language conditionally authorizing plan payments by automatic debit from a bank account, and include the following provision:
+In an involuntary chapter 11 case, the affidavit must be filed within 14 days after the entry of the order for relief, unless the Court orders otherwise. - (l) Waiver of Requirements.
+On application of the debtor showing that it is impracticable or impossible to furnish some or all of the foregoing information, and on notice to the United States Trustee, with seven days to object, the Court may waive, or enlarge the time for complying with, any of the foregoing requirements. - (m) Electronic Transmission of Chapter 13 Plan Payments. - (1) Each chapter 13 debtor must file the following documents with the chapter 13 plan: - (A) Local Form Y-8, consenting to the Court's entry of an order instituting direct wage withholding, deduction via the TFS Bill Pay system, or automatic debits from a bank account, with the trustee's consent, the proposed order for which must contain the provision, "If the debtor defaults on plan payments, the debtor may be required to make plan payments thereafter through a wage withholding order"; or - (B) a motion to waive the electronic payment requirement, setting forth cause for that waiver.
+See Local Rule 3070-1(a).

-In the event the debtor defaults on plan payments, the debtor may be required to make plan payments thereafter through a wage withholding order.

-VT.
-LBR 1007-3.
+RULE 1007-3.
 MAILING LISTS.

-(a) Master Mailing List.

-The master mailing list must include all creditors, any federal agencies and officers, and any state agencies and officers required to receive notice.

-- (1) The master mailing list must include the United States in the following format under the following circumstances: - (A) in all chapter 9, 11, and 15 cases and in filings under chapters 7, 12, or 13 in which the debtor owes, or potentially owes, a federal tax liability, the debtor must include the following address of the Internal Revenue Service:
+- (a) Master Mailing List.
+The master mailing list must include all creditors, agencies and officers (federal and state), required to receive notice. - (1) The master mailing list must include the United States in the following format under the following circumstances: - (A) in all chapters in which the debtor owes, or potentially owes, a federal tax liability, the debtor must include the following address of the Internal Revenue Service:

 Internal Revenue Service P.O.
-Box 7346 Philadelphia, PA 19101-7346 (B) When a debt, potential claim or interest, other than taxes, exists regarding a federal department, agency, or instrumentality, the master mailing list must include both (i) the name and address of the federal department, agency, or instrumentality, and (ii) the United States Attorney's Office, using the following address format:
+Box 7346 Philadelphia, PA 19101-7346

+(B) When a debt, potential claim or interest, other than taxes, exists regarding a federal department, agency, or instrumentality, the master mailing list must include both (i) the name and address of the federal department, agency, or instrumentality, and (ii) the United States Attorney's Office, using the following address format:
-[NAME OF FEDERAL AGENCY]

-c/o United States Attorney

-11 Elmwood Ave., 3rd Fl.
+[NAME OF FEDERAL AGENCY] c/o United States Attorney 11 Elmwood Ave., 3rd Fl.
 P.O.
-Box 570

-Burlington, VT 05402-0570
+Box 570 Burlington, VT 05402-0570